 The ‘Look’ of Gray Owl vs the ‘Look’ of Stonington Gray

 - While Stonington Gray is soft and subtle, it doesn’t come across quite as beachy fresh as Gray Owl.
-I also find that my clients often enjoy the chameleon like undertones of Gray Owl as they work well with the ‘beach glass’ look.
+I also find my clients often enjoy the chameleon-like undertones of Gray Owl as they work well with the ‘beach glass’ look.

-- When my clients are preferring an earthy, soft, subtle gray, Stonington Gray is always a top contender.
+- If you prefer an earthy, soft, subtle gray, Stonington Gray could be a great contender

 - Stonington Gray is a nice choice for more modern, contemporary interiors